#24 Kansas – Time to focus on new goals

 What was worse for the Buffs was that Koy Detmer was lost for the season during the game.
 After June Henley had rambled through the defense for a 43-yard touchdown and a 33-24 Jayhawk lead, Neuheisel inserted Detmer to try and provide the Buffs with a spark.
 Detmer had some early success before throwing an interception which led to the Jayhawks’ final score.
 On the third play of the Buffs’ next drive, Detmer went down, this time for the season.

 Colorado now had a bye week on the calendar before facing Iowa State.
-Colorado fell from4th to 9th in the polls with the loss, and was now sandwiched between #8 Kansas State and the new #10, Kansas.
+Colorado fell from 4th to 9th in the polls after the loss, and was now sandwiched between No. 8 Kansas State and the new No. 10, Kansas.

 The Buffs needed the rest.
 It was now time to refocus and establish a new set of goals for the season.